Aadil101/housing-data-analysis/README.md

     ## Multiple R-squared:  0.7343, Adjusted R-squared:  0.7278
     ## F-statistic: 113.5 on 12 and 493 DF,  p-value: < 2.2e-16

 Based on t-tests on each of the 12 regressors in the model, we conclude at the 5% level that regression coefficients for indus and age are likely 0, indicating that they are not very useful in predicting median value of houses.
-Although t-tests for all other regressors yielded significant results, we see that the next largest p-vals (in order) are for regressors chas, tax, zn, and crim. \[Consider how if confidence level alpha were to lower, we would be then able to eliminate these regressors in this sequence\].
+Although t-tests for all other regressors yielded significant results, we see that the next largest p-values (in order) are for regressors chas, tax, zn, and crim. \[Consider how if confidence level alpha were to lower, we would be then able to eliminate these regressors in this sequence\].
 Stepping back from the statistics, eliminating these 6 regressors makes some intuitive sense because it doesn’t make sense why towns with expensive houses would necessarily have largely retail or non-retail stores, or why having either historic or modern homes really matters to house value (at least in my mind).
 I was surprised about having to remove crime rate from the model because I thought towns with generally more valuable homes would experience more robbery, but I suppose accessibility to a metropolitan area could perhaps be crucial to obtaining high-paying jobs, leading to construction and ownership of valuable homes.

 ``` r
 model_of_others = lm(medv ~ crim + zn + chas + nox + rm + dis + rad + tax + ptratio + lstat)